 So, back to the calla lily which I actually thought was an arum lily until I got it home.
 My grandmother had a large arum planted by the stairs (Cassandra hides under it when her father is searching under the house for the snake).
 Under no condition would my grandmother allow an arum lily into the house.
 She considered them bad luck and only for funerals.
 Bringing Arum lilies in the house would result in a funeral before the year was out.
 Meanwhile, they are poisonous this could have been common sense turned into superstition.

 It turns out calla lilies and Arum lilies are sometimes named interchangeably as the same plant.
 Arums are a weed in some states in Australia and the suggested alternative is calla lilies.
-I am happy with my calla lilly.
+I am happy with my calla lily.

 My best guess on the tall plants is that they are mallow?
 I love the old pictures, too!